Viz Extensions FAQ

 Viz Extensions expands Tableau's visualization options, making it easier for anyone to create new visualization types without any calculations or templates.

-A good way to see it in action is to check our video with @TableauTim:
+A good way to see it in action is to check our video:

 How does it work?